CP1401/Practicals/prac_01/README.md

 ## Community
-In pracs, we'll sometimes get you to work together with others, so you're going to start getting to know your IT@JCU community a bit more...
+It's a good idea to start getting to know your IT@JCU community a bit more...

 In lecture 1, we established that it was **not OK** to work together with others on your assignments for this subject, including the simple rules:
 - Never give someone a copy of your work